xanderinfor/spark-common/README.md

-Spark Master
+Spark Common
 ============

-Build a Spark Master docker image.
+Role for configuration common to Spark master and slaves.

 Requirements
 ------------